EnjoyPet/Enjoy/README.md

 # EnjoYourPet
 ***

 EnjoYourPet is a comprehensive web solution catering to various needs associated with owning or wanting to own a pet.
-From pet products to adoption services, it aims to simplify the pet ownership experience.
+From pet products to adoption services, it aims to simplify the experience of owning a pet.

 ## Table of Contents
 1. [General Info](#general-info)